 Proponents should recognize that many communities have capacity challenges that can hinder participation in consultation.
-In addition to taking the actions outlined above, proponents may assist Aboriginal Communities in their capacity needs on a case-by case basis.
-The proponent should seek guidance from the MOE if the proponent is unsure about how to deal with a capacity concern raised by an Aboriginal Community.
+In addition to taking the actions outlined above, proponents may assist Indigenous Communities in their capacity needs on a case-by case basis.
+The proponent should seek guidance from theMECP if the proponent is unsure about how to deal with a capacity concern raised by an Indigenous Community.

-If the proponent is unclear about the nature of a concern raised by an Aboriginal Community during the course of consultation, the proponent should seek clarification and further details from the community, provide opportunities to listen to community concerns and discuss options, and clarify any issues that fall outside the scope of the consultation process.
+If the proponent is unclear about the nature of a concern raised by an Indigenous Community during the course of consultation, the proponent should seek clarification and further details from the community, provide opportunities to listen to community concerns and discuss options, and clarify any issues that fall outside the scope of the consultation process.
 These steps should be taken to ensure that the consultation process is meaningful and that concerns are heard and, where possible, addressed.

-The proponent should also seek guidance from the MOE at any time during the Class EA consultation process, and should contact the MOE if the proponent is unsure about how to deal with a concern raised by an Aboriginal Community, particularly if the concern relates to a potential adverse impact on established or asserted Aboriginal or treaty rights.
+The proponent should also seek guidance from the appropriate MECP regional office at any time during the Class EA consultation process, and should contact the MECP if the proponent is unsure about how to deal with a concern raised by an Indigenous Community, particularly if the concern relates to a potential adverse impact on established or asserted Aboriginal or treaty rights.

-The consultation process must maintain sufficient flexibility to respond to new information, and the proponent should make all reasonable efforts to build positive relationships with all Aboriginal Communities potentially affected by the project.
+The consultation process must maintain sufficient flexibility to respond to new information, and the proponent should make all reasonable efforts to build positive relationships with all Indigenous Communities potentially affected by the project.
 If a community is unresponsive to efforts to notify and consult, the proponent should nonetheless make attempts to update the community on the progress of the project under the Class EA.

-If MOE considers that there are outstanding issues related to consultation, MOE may directly undertake additional consultation with Aboriginal Communities.
-MOE reserves the right to provide further instructions to a proponent or add communities throughout the Class EA consultation process.
+If MECP considers that there are outstanding issues related to consultation, MECP may directly undertake additional consultation with Indigenous Communities.
+MECP reserves the right to provide further instructions to a proponent or add communities throughout the Class EA consultation process.